The WSA2000 world vs our world.

 Kennedy was not assassinated in 1963.
 He was reelected in 1964.
 Nixon still wins in 1968, however.

-Another major change was that the “Rockefeller” branch (aka the “liberal” branch) of the Republican party took power of the party.
-This lead to the Republican party (”The Party of Lincoln”) having a much stronger role in the civil rights movement.
-However, the party did this to offset the loss of white male voter (due to rapidly changing number of men and women entering voting age).
-The Republican party became the party of social conservatives of both sexes and males in general, regardless of race.
+Another major change was that the “Rockefeller” branch (aka the “liberal” branch) of the Republican Party took power of the party.
+This led to the Republican Party (” The Party of Lincoln”) having a much stronger role in the civil rights movement.
+However, the party did this to offset the loss of white male voters (due to the rapidly changing number of men and women entering voting age).
+The Republican Party became the party of social conservatives of both sexes and males in general, regardless of race.

-The Democratic party, having not had the anti-war movement, and having had the civil rights movement co-opted away from it in the mid 1960’s, staying the party of the blue collar workers and some rural areas.
-This had the effect of the Republican party taking control of the Federal Government roughly 10 years before it did in our world and keeping control far longer than they did in the “real” world.
-This is of little consequence in the context of these stories as neither party resembles our political parties, other than by name.
+The Democratic Party, having not had the anti-war movement, and having had the civil rights movement co-opted away from it in the mid-1960’s, staying the party of the blue-collar workers and some rural areas.
+This had the effect of the Republican Party taking control of the Federal Government roughly 10 years before it did in our world, and keeping control far longer than they did in the “real” world.
+This is of little consequence in the context of these stories, as neither party resembles our political parties, other than by name.

-When the US Supreme court had the pornography cases brought before it, instead of ruling as they did here, they did a complete legalization of porn, however the states and Congress could limit children’s access to it.
-Congress responded with the first of a series of “Sin Taxes”, the “Porn” tax which raised the price of X rated movie tickets by roughly 50%.
+When the US Supreme Court had the pornography cases brought before it, instead of ruling as they did here, they did a complete legalization of porn, however the states and Congress could limit children’s access to it.
+Congress responded with the first of a series of “Sin Taxes”, the “Porn” tax, which raised the price of X-rated movie tickets by roughly 50%.

 Congress also directed the FCC to come up with regulations for dealing with it.
 The result was that:

 “Free TV” (read broadcast TV or basic cable) had quite stringent rules and content restrictions put in place.
 This makes showing things even as tame as beauty pageants a bit tricky.
-Network TV is very family friendly.
+Network TV is very family-friendly.

 The success of the “Porn Tax” resulted in several other “Sin Taxes” being put in place, mainly on things like tobacco, alcohol, selected types of cars and boats.
-When the size of the illegal slave importation problem, (mainly women from Eastern Europe and Latin America) was shown to congress, several people looked at the actual text of the 13th amendment, which combined with the current craze of creating “Sin Taxes” to control “social issues”, resulted in the White Slave Act of 2000.
+When the size of the illegal slave importation problem, (mainly women from Eastern Europe and Latin America) was shown to congress, many people looked at the actual text of the 13th amendment, which combined with the current craze of creating “Sin Taxes” to control “social issues”, resulted in the White Slave Act of 2000.
 This act, it thought, would, because of the high costs, stop or slow the slave trade.
-The act also includes penalties for being an non-registered slaver, which could be a capital crime.
+The act also includes penalties for being a non-registered slaver, which could be a capital crime.
 They neglected to consider that the porn and sex industry is a multi-billion dollar industry and that people will pay a lot when sex is involved.